Federer: 'There were moments I wanted to walk away from tennis'

 Boy to man

-His talent had never been in doubt.
+His talent has never been in doubt.

 After emerging victorious in both the singles and the doubles on the 1998 junior circuit at the All England Club, Federer reached the final of the junior US Open and won Florida's Orange Bowl Championship — joining a prestigious group of former champions including Ivan Lendl, John McEnroe and Björn Borg.

-"I went from boy to man a little bit," he tells CNN Sport.
+"I went from boy to man a little bit," he says.
 "My body grew ...
 I realized I could serve big [and] all of a sudden hang with tour players.

 "I knew there was nobody better than the tour players; that's when the dream became a reality.